angieloux/AngelaJohnson_T1A3/README.md

 If you still cannot get the .sh file to run, please follow these steps:
 1. Manually install all gems in the Gem Dependencies list below.
 For example, to install the gem 'colorize', in your terminal type:
 > gem install colorize
-2. Once ALL gems have been installed, enter the following:
+2. Once ALL gems have been installed, enter the following from inside the `src` directory:
 > `ruby ajrecords.rb`

 This will run the program.